kingston-hackSpace/bioElectricity_with_plants/README.md

 - 1K resistor
 - 5V Power Bank
 - Android Smartphone
+- Electrodes

 ELECTRODES
 -
+Electrodes are:

-The plants outer surface - its epidermis or "skin"- has cell membranes that hold electrical activity.
+The plant's outer surface (its epidermis or "skin") has cell membranes that hold electrical activity.
 A plant, as us - humans- present an "electrically active outer layer".
-For this reason, our electrodes can be stick to the plant leaves.
+For this reason, our electrodes can be stick to the plant leaves to sense the electrical activity.
 Avoid perforating through them, as you can cause them stress.

+TIPS:
-For good contact points use slightly damp connections such as wet-get electrodes.
-You can also make yourown electrodes using stainless steel, which has good conductivity, and avoids metal corrossion.
-Don't use copper (corrosive).
+- For good contact points use slightly damp connections such as wet-get electrodes.
+- You can also make your own electrodes using stainless steel, which has good conductivity, and avoids metal corrossion.
+- Don't use copper (corrosive).

 WIRING
 -